Mission Statement

 The Cedar Crest College Graduate Program grounds itself in the premise that education provides the basis for leadership, advocacy, civic engagement, and global connectivity.
 The Education Department is committed to developing teachers who are steeped in instructional pedagogy, content knowledge, and current research.
 Our graduates will be dedicated leaders in the profession and advocates for the learning community.

-The Evidence Based Education Capstone Project, EDU 599, is the final course in a candidate’s program and may not be taken until EDU 525 Understanding and Using Research in Education has been complete.
+The Evidence Based Education Capstone Project, EDU 599, is the final course in a candidate’s program and may not be taken until EDU 525 Understanding and Using Research in Education has been completed.

 Advising